Alevism: Scriptures and main figures

 Alevis acknowledge the four revealed scriptures also recognised in Islam: the Tawrat (Torah), the Zabur (Psalms), the Injil (Gospel), and the Quran.
 Additionally, Alevis are not opposed to looking to other religious books outside the four major ones as sources for their beliefs, including Hadiths, Nahjul Balagha, and Buyruks.
 Alevism also acknowledges the Islamic prophet Mohammed.
-Unlike the vast majority of Muslims, Alevis do not regard interpretations of the Quran today as binding or infallible, since the true meaning of the Quran is considered to be taken as a secret by Ali and must be taught by a teacher, who transmits the teachings of Ali (Buyruk) to his disciple.
+Alevis do not regard interpretations of the Qur'an today as binding or infallible, since the true meaning of the Quran is considered to be taken as a secret by Ali and must be taught by a teacher, who transmits the teachings of Ali (Buyruk) to his disciple.

 The Twelve Imams are part of another common Alevi belief.
 Each Imam represents a different aspect of the world.
 They are realized as twelve services or On İki Hizmet performed by members of the Alevi community.
 Each Imam is believed to be a reflection of Ali ibn Abu Talib, the first Imam of the Shi'ites.
 There are references to the "First Ali" (Birinci Ali), Imam Hasan the "Second 'Ali" (İkinci Ali), and so on up to the "Twelfth 'Ali" (Onikinci Ali), Imam Mehdi.
 The Twelfth Imam is hidden and represents the Messianic Age.

 The Seven Great Poets are poets and poets who explained the initial Alevi belief to the people with the sayings they say and convey messages through written and oral literature from the period they lived in to the present, one of whom is a ruler and the others are from the people.
+Some additional main figures from the genesis era include; Ahmad Yasawi, Sarı Saltık, Ahi Evran and Abdal Musa.

-There are also saints called Erenler (lit.
+The saints are called Erenler (lit.
 'Englightened Ones') who usually have türbes (shrine) and are venerated in certain days.
-They either have the honorific of 'Baba' (eg. Gözcü Baba) or 'Abdal' (eg. Koyunabdal).
-In modern times, people who were influential take the honorifics of either 'Pir' or 'Ana', depending on their genders.
+They mostly have the honorifics of 'Abdal' (e.g. Kaygusuz Abdal), 'Baba' (e.g. Otman Baba), 'Kalender' (e.g. Kalender Çelebi) or 'Veli' (e.g. Hacı Bayram Veli).
+In modern times, people who are influential take the honorifics of either 'Pir' (male) or 'Ana' (female), depending on their genders.
+Some famous examples of saints include; Yunus Emre, Sheikh Bedreddin, Balım Sultan and Gül Baba.